Content Produced in Partnership with Tahoe South

 Is it just me or does ice cream taste better in the winter?
-A ridiculous build your own ice cream sandwich bar, at Baked Bear, you choose your filling flavor, toppings, and vessel (donuts, cookies, or brownies) to make the ultimate sweet creation that’ll give you the sugar spike of the century.
+A ridiculous build your own ice cream sandwich bar that was made for the ‘gram, at Baked Bear, you choose your filling flavor, toppings, and vessel (donuts, cookies, or brownies) to make the ultimate sweet creation that’ll give you the sugar spike of the century.

 If you don’t have a car, Sierra-at-Tahoe has a complimentary shuttle with door-to-door service from most hotels on the strip.
 You can grab a quick bite from one of the cafes in town (like Heaven’s Little Café) before heading out for the hour-long ride.
 The resort is small with just 2,000 skiable acres but great for groomer blues with 50% intermediate trails.

 Gawk: Emerald Bay State Park